Home » Posts tagged 'worldview'

 Prepare To Have Your Worldview Obliterated

-The first draft of the civil rights-eroding USA PATRIOT Act was magically introduced one week after the 9/11 attacks.
-Legislators later admitted that they hadn’t even had time to read through the hundreds of pages of the history-shaping bill before passing it the next month, yet somehow its authors were able to gather all the necessary information and write the whole entire thing in a week.
+Prepare To Have Your Worldview Obliterated The first draft of the civil rights-eroding USA PATRIOT Act was magically introduced one week after the 9/11 attacks.
+Legislators later admitted that they hadn’t even had time to read through the hundreds of pages of the history-shaping bill before passing it the next month, yet somehow its authors were able to gather all […]

 The Pandemic Armchair Philosophy Blog, 03.26.2020

-It may sound paradoxical, but philosophers have proved useful in times of collapse and rebuilding.
+The Pandemic Armchair Philosophy Blog, 03.26.2020 It may sound paradoxical, but philosophers have proved useful in times of collapse and rebuilding.
 Some of the greatest works in philosophy–at least in terms of their longevity and influence–were written in and during such times.1 (More on this below.)
-Alfred North Whitehead, one of those philosophers writing in the early 20th century, put it this way:
+Alfred North Whitehead, one of those philosophers writing in […]

 The changing narrative – A new ontology for the progressive movement?

+The changing narrative – A new ontology for the progressive movement?
 Have you ever wondered why the world works like it does?
 Why things seem skewed in favour of the rich and the powerful and why our so called ‘democratic’ systems seem so inherently unjust?
-Why we have rampant inequality, poverty, hunger and accelerating species extinctions and runaway global warming?
+Why we have rampant inequality, poverty, hunger and accelerating species […]

 Culture shift: redirecting humanity’s path to a flourishing future